 This is the cycle that the cerebral narcissist goes through; in the same way that the somatic narcissist goes through a cycle of "seduce and destroy", the cerebral narcissist goes through a cycle of engagement and disengagement, acting as leech that seeks the life-blood of attention, attaching to satiate his ego, then disengaging when he prefers the company of his favourite space - his own mind.

 As we can see from these two descriptions, both these types of narcissists act as emotional vampires who see society as a vehicle for their own egos.
+In general, narcissists see their relationships in terms of possession and the need to control.
 There is also a case to be made for the link between narcissism and other forms of sexuality.

 There is also the the social link between narcissism and psychopathy to consider, and what effect this has had on modern society.